Derived Azumaya algebras and twisted $K$-theory

 \section{Stacks of presentable $\infty$-categories \& \'{e}tale $K$-theory}

-As announced in the introduction, we construct, for any quasi-compact, quasi separated scheme $\phi: X \to Spec(\C)$, a relative version of topological $K$-theory $K^{top}_{X}(T)$ with input a $\text{Perf}(X)$-linear $\infty$-category and output a sheaf of $KU$-module spectra on $X(\C)$.
+As announced in the introduction, we construct, for any scheme, quasi-compact, quasi-separated over $\C$, a relative version of topological $K$-theory $K^{top}_{X}(T)$ with input a $\text{Perf}(X)$-linear $\infty$-category and output a sheaf of $KU$-module spectra on $X(\C)$.
 We will particularly be concerned with the values of this functor when $T$ is the $\infty$-category of perfect complexes of $\mathcal{O}_{X}$-modules $\text{Perf}(X, \alpha)$, for $\alpha \in \pi_{0} \mathbf{Br}(X)$.
 In this section, we describe an equivalent definition of $\mathbf{Br}(X)$, which will appear more naturally within our constructions.
 We do this in the setting of sheaves of linear categories over the scheme $X$, a notion of independent interest.

-Let $\Catperf: CAlg_{\C}\to \widehat{Cat_{\infty}}$ denote the functor sending $R \mapsto \text{Cat}^{\text{perf}}_{\infty}(R)$.
+Let $\Catperf: CAlg_{\C}\to \widehat{Cat_{\infty}}$ denote the functor sending $R \mapsto \text{Cat}^{\text{perf}}(R)$.
 We may right-Kan extend this along the Yoneda embedding $\text{Aff}_{\C} \to Shv_{\C}^{\acute{e}t}$ to obtain the following commutative diagram of functors:

-Hence, if $X$ is any scheme, or more generally any \'{e}tale sheaf we may informally describe an object $ \mathcal{C} \in \shvcat$ as an assignment, to any $Spec(S) \in \text{Aff}_{/X}$ an $S$-linear category $\mathcal{C}_{S} \in \text{Cat}^{\text{perf}}(S)$ together with equivalences
+Hence, if $X$ is any scheme, or more generally any \'{e}tale sheaf we may informally describe an object $ \mathcal{C} \in \shvcat$ as an assignment, to any $Spec(S) \in \text{Aff}_{ X}$ an $S$-linear category $\mathcal{C}_{S} \in \text{Cat}^{\text{perf}}(S)$ together with equivalences

 for any morphism of schemes $\phi: Spec(S_2) \to Spec(S_1)$ over $X$.

 By \cite[Theorem 1.5.2]{gaitsgory}, the functor $ShvCat^{\acute{e}t}(-)$ satisfies \'{e}tale hyperdescent on the category; hence

 is limit preserving.